 Enthuse’s own quarterly donor research, Donor Pulse, has shown us that around half of the public (47%) would consider getting involved in virtual events to raise funds for charity.
 Drilling down into that though shows that people want something different, with two thirds of Gen Z (18-24 year olds) and half of millennials (25-39 year olds) stating they are interested in map and milestones based challenges.

 This insight was one of the drivers for Enthuse to launch Virtual Journeys.
 This is a set of map based challenges which have been built to help charities build fun new ways to excite their supporters about virtual events.
 The product is the first of its kind and provides charities with both ready-to-use and bespoke maps, powered by Google Maps, and helps to combat virtual event fatigue by providing a fresh challenge for supporters.

 The product launches with a range of ready-to-use maps.
 This includes a mix of famous UK and international courses, such as the Inca Trail, the London to Brighton Challenge, and Lands End to John O’Groats.

 Charities in control

 Charities can define for themselves how participants take part in the challenges – whether it’s a run, walk or cycle.
 They also have the flexibility to decide how long the challenges last for, whether it’s all supporters competing to complete a challenge in a few hours, or over the course of a few weeks for a longer event.

 The charity is also in control of whether this is a team or individual based activity.
-For example, a charity could have all of its supporters competing against each other to run the London Marathon distance or they could work together as a team to complete it as quickly as possible.
+For example, a charity could have all of its supporters competing against each other to run the marathon’s distance or they could work together as a team to complete it as quickly as possible.

 Charities are also able to work directly with Enthuse to build their own bespoke maps for courses or fundraising events.
 This may be to replace a previously planned event or to form the basis of an entirely unique one.